pablo-meier/Pablog/README.md

 page][6].
 I also talk about my relationship to blogging over the years on [this page][7].

+## Bugs

+Omd doesn't respect self-closing tags as HTML, relies on a close to read it as HTML.

    [1]: https://github.com/greghendershott/frog
    [2]: https://racket-lang.org/
    [3]: https://morepablo.com